-In this step, you set up a template used for your jobs, known as a job definition.
-A job definition is not required, but a good practice to use so that you can version how your jobs are launched.
-For more information about job definitions, see Job Definitions.
+In this step, you will set up a template for your jobs, known as a Job Definition.
+For more information see Job Definitions.

-For Container image, choose the repositoryUri generated when you created the ECR repository.
-If you do not know the URI, use the following commmand in your terminal.
+- Under Job configuration, for Image, enter the repositoryUri generated when you created the stress-ng ECR repository.
+If you do not know the URI, you can use the following command in your terminal to get it.

-aws ecr describe-repositories --repository-names carla-av-demo --output text --query 'repositories.[repositoryUri]'
+aws ecr describe-repositories --repository-names stress-ng --output text --query 'repositories.[repositoryUri]'

-Next, take a closer look at the compute environment, job queue, and job definition you created.
+Next you will take a closer look at the compute environment, job queue, and job definition that you have created.